bardetlab/methylasso/README.md

 # MethyLasso
-a segmentation approach to analyze DNA methylation patterns and identify differentially methylation regions from whole-genome datasets.
+A segmentation approach to analyze DNA methylation patterns and identify differentially methylation regions from whole-genome datasets.

 MethyLasso models DNA methylation data using a nonparametric regression framework known as a Generalized Additive Model.
 It relies on the fused lasso method to segment the genome by estimating regions in which methylation is constant to study DNA methylation patterns in a single condition or capture dynamic changes of DNA methylation levels across conditions.
 MethyLasso identifies low-methylated regions (LMRs), unmethylated regions (UMRs), DNA methylation valleys (DMVs) and partially methylated domains (PMDs) in a single condition as well as differentially methylated regions (DMRs) between two conditions.

-by Delphine Balaramane, Yannick G Spill, Michaël Weber & Anaïs F Bardet.
+By Delphine Balaramane, Yannick G Spill, Michaël Weber & Anaïs F Bardet.

 ## 1. &emsp;Installation
 Dependencies: